gchen/recop/README.md

 recop
 =====

-Recop - a tiny recommendation system of research papers.
+RECOP - a tiny RECOmmendation system of research Papers.

+RECOP is initially built based on code of Reculike (i.e. Paperlens) which was mainly developed by my friend @xlvector.